thindil/steamsky/bin/doc/MODDING.md

   reputation with selected faction.
 If it should have random reputation, use attribute `minreputation` for minimum level of reputation and `maxreputation` for maximum level of reputation.
 If it should be constant reputation, use attribute `reputation`.
-Minumum value is -100 and maximum is 100.
+Minimum value is -100 and maximum is 100.
 - Attribute `friendly`: did selected faction is friendly to this faction.
   Value `Y` means `Yes`, value `N` means `No`.
 Used mostly to generate